Professional Boston photographer specializing in personality portraits and headshots

 To accomplish that end at a higher level, our core concepts include:

 Today’s standard is to feature a bit more personality and enthusiasm, adjusted to your industry.
 The facial expression and posture in the photo are critical as the corporations increasingly over-analyze limited information they gather.
-They also value emotional intelligence (EQ).
+They also value emotional intelligence.
 Give your audience some reason to like you.

 We know real people have insecurity.
 BEAUPIX is a place for real professionals who want to enhance something in their career or life.

 Sample images on this website are 100% real work.
 Many people had jobs like yours, with bosses that aren’t very nice, or they needed a job.
-There are some actors, models, musicians and other creative professionals on some pages, but they are there to show their character and not superficial look.
+(There are photographs of actors, models, musicians and other creative professionals on pages that describe services for those specific professions.)

 The vision to realize the above goals is by empowering people and encouraging their curiosity to make things a bit more interesting.
-The creative approach is used to counteract against social biases.
-The good result only comes from a tried-and-tested process; let’s make the process just as valuable as the results.
+We also explore creative approaches to counteract against social biases, as evidenced by the diversity of people represented in our sample images.

 I’m a conceptual and personality photographer, who shoots primarily in Boston and New York City.
 I shoot commercial work for corporations, professionals, and creative industry.
 I also shoot fine art photography.
 I enjoy visually connecting conceptual dots.